blacktop/lporg/README.md

 ## TODO

-- [x] swith to Apex log
-- [x] figure out how to write to DB and not just read :disappointed:
-- [x] figure out why creating new groups is failing :confused:
-- [x] add Apps/Widgets not included in config to last page by default
-- [x] add saving current config out to yaml/json
-- [x] save is still broken (maybe because of empty folder)
-- [ ] add ability to have flat apps, then folder, then more flat apps on a page
 - [ ] create Brewfile from unfound apps IF they are installable via brew?
 - [ ] add ability to save/load JSON as well as YAML
-- [x] fix issue where if no files for a folder are installed don't create that folder (might cause eventual DB coruption)
 - [ ] add ability to org dock as well `dorg` ? :wink:
 - [ ] backup current launchpad layout before changing
 - [ ] write backup config to `$HOME/.launchpad.yml`